Oscar Wilde (film): Production

 This was one of two films about Wilde released in 1960, the other being The Trials of Oscar Wilde.
 They were both released in the last week of May 1960.

 Author and former film extra Brian Edward Hurst gives a detailed description of a scene he witnessed during filming where Morley (as Wilde) attempted to pick up a newspaper boy on a foggy London street.
-Hurst's book: Heaven Can Help - the Autobiography of a Medium describes the day's filming at Walton Studios.
+Hurst's book: Heaven Can Help – the Autobiography of a Medium describes the day's filming at Walton Studios.
 The attempted seduction scene was cut from the final version.

-This movie was a lower budget production which was compared unfavorably with the wide-screen, technicolor version The Trials of Oscar Wilde.
+This film was a lower budget production which was compared unfavourably with the wide-screen, technicolor The Trials of Oscar Wilde.

 Release

 The film had a charity gala at the Carlton on 22 May 1960.